jamesoshea/klonoot/docs/README.md

 Authentication and persistence are managed using Supabase.

-## Roadmap

-I would like to find a way to get brouter to run serverless/ as an AWS Lambda, in order to make it more scalable, and to cut down on server costs.
-I have rough plans for other features I would like to implement:

-##### Technical Improvements

-- More automated testing
-- Test coverage

-##### Features

-- Incline stats when mousing over route track
-- Optimistic UI updates for point drags (only querying for parts of route from brouter to improve performance)
-- Off-Route POIs (for example, shops, water fountains or bail-out public transport stops)
-- GPX import
-- Bulk route export

 ## Running the app locally

 You'll need a locally-running brouter instance.
 I have dockerized a recent version of brouter in this repo: https://github.com/jamesoshea/brouter-dockerised.
 It is available for use on Docker Hub: `jimoshea89/brouter:latest` and `jimoshea89/brouter:amd64`.